 There are several other tools that can help families determine approximate costs of attending a particular school or conversely what colleges believe families might be expected to pay given their financial circumstances.
-One such tool is known as the FAFSA4caster.
-By providing financial information the FAFSA4caster will estimate your eligibility for federal student aid and determine what is commonly known as your Estimated Family Contribution (EFC)
+One such tool is known as the Federal Student Aid Estimator (FAFSA).
+By providing financial information the FSA Estimator will estimate your eligibility for federal student aid.

 The US Department of Education’s College Affordability and Transparency Center offers a variety of very helpful tools and resources for determining costs and comparing colleges USDOE College Affordability